-- is the requested care provided? - What is the role of the care recipient? - Are there any restrictions in the provision of the care? - Are there any restrictions in funding that prevent the indicated care from being provided? - does the client want the care that is offered? - What is the attitude of the care provider?
+- Is the requested care provided? - What is the role of the person who receives care? - Are there any restrictions in the provision of the care? - Are there any restrictions in funding that prevent the indicated care from being provided? - Does the client want the care that is offered? - What is the attitude of the care provider?